 Hertz is the one that’s made the most noise about electric car rentals over the past several months, making a point of announcing the purchase of tens of thousands of Tesla and Polestar 2 cars.
 Hertz doesn’t make it particularly easy to filter for electric vehicles, though.

 The company offers various “collections” to search through, including “The Green Collection.”
 However, the cars in that list don’t seem to include EVs, even when the full list does.
 Electric cars are marked as such, so keep an eye out for that green label.

-Enterprise offers two classes of electric car, Intermediate (opens in new tab) and Luxury (opens in new tab).
+Enterprise offers two classes of electric car, Intermediate and Luxury.
 It doesn’t specify which cars are stocked, but Enterprise says you’ll get a Nissan Leaf “or similar.”
 In other words, a more casual electric car without extravagant features and likely not as much range.
 An example of a Luxury car is a Tesla Model S.

 Enterprise subsidiaries National and Alamo also stock cars in those two categories, plus a third: Full Size Electric Elite.
 The example is a Polestar 2, so expect to get something more luxurious and feature-packed cars than a budget EV, but not quite as frivolous as the likes of a Model S.

 Budget’s electric-only listings are “Full-Size Elite SUV,” which offers a Kia E-Niro or similar, and “Luxury” which promises something akin to a Tesla Model 3.
 Meanwhile Sixt offers something similar to the Volvo XC40 Recharge, which is another all-electric SUV.